By Dennis and Barbara Rainey

 Rest was important to God from the very beginning.
 He created for six days, then rested on the seventh.

-But contrary to this pattern God established, the idea of sabbath rest is now foreign to our culture, and a rather novel thought for most Christians too.
+But contrary to this pattern God established, the idea of Sabbath rest is now a rarity in our culture, and a rather novel thought for most Christians too.
 Gordon MacDonald states bluntly, “A rest-less work style produces a restless person … We do not rest because our work is done; we rest because God commanded it and created us to have a need for it.”

 God knew we would need to get our bearings before plunging back into the daily grind.
-But adjusting to a sabbath pace isn’t easy.
+But adjusting to a Sabbath pace isn’t easy and not for the faint of heart.
+Go ahead … press into the Sabbath.
 Just try it!
-You’ll probably experience how unnatural this day of rest is to us twenty-first-century Christians.
+You’ll probably experience how unnatural this day of rest is to us 21st -century Christians.
 We are definitely out of practice.

-As I mentioned earlier, our family owes its sabbath practices almost solely to Barbara.
+As I mentioned earlier, our family owes its Sabbath practices almost solely to Barbara.
 She has fought for them in our home, and I have not always been cooperative.
 She wanted Sunday to be as God intended it—a day set apart to reflect and rest, to allow the soul to catch up with the body.
-I’ll let her explain more of why the Sabbath is so important.
+Listen carefully as she explains more of why the Sabbath is so important.

 I (Barbara) find both parts of Exodus 34:21 intriguing.
-The first part is familiar: “Six days you shall work, but on the seventh day you shall rest.”
+The first part is familiar to many: “Six days you shall work, but on the seventh day you shall rest.”
 However, we often overlook the second part: “In plowing time and in harvest you shall rest.”

-That accurately describes our culture today.
-We don’t know how to slow down, take a day off, or rest.
-And I admit it’s not easy for us as a large family, either.
+It wasn’t easy for our family to observe the Sabbath when we had a house full of kids.
 But I wanted our children to learn that something needs to be different about Sunday.
-I wanted them to learn the importance of rest, to have time to think, to be still.
-I didn’t want our children to grow up and be so busy, they couldn’t hear God speak to them.
+I wanted them to learn the importance of rest, to have time to think and reflect, to be still.
+I didn’t want our children to grow up and be so busy, that they couldn’t hear God speak to them.

 Suggestions for successful Sabbath making